friedkeenan/ComplexZeta/README.md

 Controls:
 Middle click to pause
 Spacebar to input a specific number.
 Use a+bj form
+Drag right mouse button to change window size
+Scroll to change scale
+Press W to reset window size
+Press S to reset scale
+Press R to reset both window size and scale
+Press P to toggle polar style graph